 Nylon 46, also referred to as Polyamide 4/6 is a semi-crystalline, yellowish thermoplastic.
 It is made through condensation polymerization of 1,4-diaminobutane with adipic acid.

-Polyamides are a popular material choice for injection molding techniques however, we must note that it has both advantages as well as disadvantages.
+Nylon injection molding has various benefits and limitations.
+Though, polyamides are a popular material choice for injection molding techniques, we must note that it has both advantages as well as disadvantages.

 Let’s understand them in-depth: